nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 ## Data
 - The dataset contains information Amazon product user reviews and item metadata between May 1996 to September 2023.
 - The data was scraped from Amazon by [McAuley Lab at UC San Diego.](https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-2023) While there are other product categories available, this project will use electronics product data.
-- The dataset contains 43,886,944 rows and 10 columns in the product reviews dataset and 1,610,012 rows and 16 columns in the product metadata dataset.
+- The product reviews dataset has 43,886,944 rows and 10 columns.
+- The product metadata dataset has 1,610,012 rows and 16 columns.

 ## Links
 - [EDA Jupyter Notebook](https://github.com/nvpham12/Amazon-Big-Data-Customer-Segmentation/blob/main/EDA_Amazon_Big_Data.ipynb)